-Organist’ fees vary.
-Our main organist is Paul Gregson ((015394) 36452) and his fee is currently £100.00.
-We can provide contact details for other organists who charge £35 (though cannot offer such a large repertoire of music).
+Various local organists are happy to play.
+We can provide you with a choice.
+Fees vary.
 At present there is no local choir available.
 There is also a piano in the church and a CD player which can be used for music of your choice, if required.

-The Flower Shop in Ambleside (015394 33121) is good.
+The Flower Shop (Lily Lou’s) in Ambleside (015394 33121) is good.
 Alternatively you may wish to arrange them as a family, or engage another florist.
-Obviously the flowers are yours to take away, but if you are able to leave a bunch in the church they would be gratefully received.
+Obviously the flowers are yours to take away, but if you are able to leave a bunch in the church for the next Sunday’s service they would be gratefully received.

 Order of service

 The marriage Vows and Registration and one Bible reading are essential, but apart from that: choice of hymns/songs, readings etc. is entirely up to the couple.
 Most people make up their own orders of service in consultation with the vicar, and either home-print it or have it done professionally.
 A selection of previous orders of service are available if you would like some ideas.

 We are required to charge a statutory fee for the wedding and the publication of Banns.
 The fee is split equally between the local parish and the Carlisle Diocese.
 For a Blessing of Marriage, we ask for a donation equivalent to half of that of the marriage fees.
 For the upkeep of the church there is a retiring collection.

 The current (2018) fees are: